savaslabs/savaslabs.github.io/_posts/2017-03-06-five-tips-to-empower-content-authors-using-drupal-8.md

 <span class="caption">Linking to files with LinkIt</span>

 My personal favorite feature of the LinkIt module is the flexible configuration options.
 The LinkIt module makes it possible to limit the type of entities (pages, posts, files) that are searchable via the link field.
-You can also create a custom configuration of the LinkIt autocomplete dialog for each Wysiwyg editor profile configured on your site.
+You can also create a custom configuration of the LinkIt autocomplete dialog for each WYSIWYG editor profile configured on your site.
 Plus, it is fully integrated with Drupal 8 configuration synchronization.

 ## Final Thoughts